btcven/locha/documentation/en/Chapter_7.md

 _RIOT-OS_ (real-time operating system for IoT) fills the gap between traditional and wireless sensor network operating systems.
 Furthermore, this operating system is designed to:

-- Look after of the energy efficiency of the device.
+- Take care of device energy efficiency..

 - Take up as little memory space as possible.